YMCA of Great Toledo partners with GEM Energy to create savings and increase longevity of its facilities

 Most nonprofit organizations are challenged to keep expenses low in order to provide the most services possible for their constituents.
 Implementing energy efficiency updates allows the YMCA to save money, which it can then invest back into its programs and member services.

-GEM Energy and the YMCA already had a working relationship which included an HVAC preventive maintenance contract at several of its facilities.
+GEM Service and the YMCA already had a working relationship which included an HVAC preventive maintenance contract at several of its facilities.
 “GEM understood our mechanical systems and the challenges facing our in-house facilities management team,” says Casey.
 “And, they understood our funding issues and were willing to work with us to provide solutions.”

 Following a comprehensive energy audit, GEM and the YMCA determined that more than 60 projects were necessary for consistency,efficiency, reliability and improved overall member experience.
 These projects included: